huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 Servers MAY support session resumption, and MAY do that with or without supporting 0-RTT, using the mechanisms described in {{Section 4.6.1 of RFC9001}}.
-Servers supporting 0-RTT MUST NOT execute non replayable transactions received in 0-RTT data, and MUST adopt one of the following behaviors:
+Servers supporting 0-RTT MUST NOT take any action in response to non replayable transactions received in 0-RTT data, and MUST adopt one of the following behaviors:

-* Queue the offending transaction and only execute it after the QUIC handshake has been completed, as defined in {{Section 4.1.1 of RFC9001}}.
+* Queue the offending transaction and only process it after the QUIC handshake has been completed, as defined in {{Section 4.1.1 of RFC9001}}.
-* Reply to the offending transaction with a response code REFUSED and an Extended DNS Error Code (EDE) "Too Early", see
+* Reply to the offending transaction with a response code REFUSED and an Extended DNS Error Code (EDE) "Too Early", using the extended RCODE mechanisms defined in {{!RFC6891}} and the extended DNS errros defined in {{!RFC8914}}; see
 {{reservation-of-extended-dns-error-code-too-early}}.
 * Close the connection with the error code DOQ_PROTOCOL_ERROR.

 ## Message Sizes